 Plan, direct, or coordinate the operations of public or private sector organizations.
 Duties and responsibilities include formulating policies, managing daily operations, and planning the use of materials and human resources, but are too diverse and general in nature to be classified in any one functional area of management or administration, such as personnel, purchasing, or administrative services.Explore this career in the military

 What you can expect to experience while on the job

-Overall employment of top executives is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Overall employment of top executives is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
 Employment growth will vary widely by occupation (see table below) and industry, and is largely dependent on the rate of industry growth.
 Top executives are essential for running companies and organizations and their work is central to the success of a company.
 Generally, employment growth will be driven by the formation of new organizations and expansion of existing ones, which will require more managers and executives to direct these operations.
 However, improving office technology and changing organizational structures have increased the ability of the chief executive officer to manage the day-to-day operations of a business.
 In addition, the rate of new firm creation has slowed in recent years, with economic activity and employment becoming increasingly concentrated in larger, more mature companies.
-The demand for chief executives is projected to decline slightly because of the expectation that these trends are likely to continue over the next ten years.Read More
+The demand for chief executives is projected to decline slightly because of the expectation that these trends are likely to continue over the decade.Read More

 $136,124Explore this career in the Military

 People in this career achieve this level of education.

 Select major to see colleges that offer it